Greg Olson (American football): Tampa Bay Buccaneers

-Stints with the Jacksonville Jaguars and Oakland Raiders
+Jacksonville Jaguars

-In January 2012, Olson was hired to be the Assistant Head coach/quarterbacks coach for the Jacksonville Jaguars.
+In January 2012, Olson was hired to be the assistant head coach and quarterbacks coach for the Jacksonville Jaguars.

+Oakland Raiders

 In January 2013, Olson was hired to be the offensive coordinator of the Oakland Raiders, taking over for the recently fired Greg Knapp.

 In 2014, Olson was fired as offensive coordinator of the Oakland Raiders.

+Jacksonville Jaguars (second stint)

 On January 21, 2015, Olson was hired to be the offensive coordinator of the Jacksonville Jaguars.

 On October 29, 2016, Olson was fired from Jaguars following a loss to the Tennessee Titans.

 Los Angeles Rams

 On January 18, 2017, it was announced by the Los Angeles Times that Olson would be hired by the Los Angeles Rams to serve as the quarterbacks coach, under head coach Sean McVay.

 Return to Raiders

 Following the Rams' elimination from the playoffs, Olson returned to the Oakland Raiders as their offensive coordinator under returning head coach Jon Gruden in January 2018.
 Olson missed the team's week 15 game in 2020 against the Los Angeles Chargers after he tested positive for COVID-19.
 For the 2021 season, Olson continued to coach under Gruden and later interim head coach Rich Bisaccia, but was not retained under new head coach Josh McDaniels.